sthysel/wallpapers/README.md

 # My collection of curious wallpapers

-This collection is managed by [schenesort](https://github.com/sthysel/schenesort) a tool I made to sort scenes.
+This collection is managed by [schenesort](https://github.com/sthysel/schenesort) a tool I made to sort scenes. schenesort uses a classifying vision model (llava) to look at a scene and suggest a filename that makes more sense than the names I had.

 ## hyprland using waypaper